 Families may go to midnight mass (la messa di mezzanotte) in their local church or watch the Pope’s televised outdoor mass at St. Peter’s basilica in Rome.
 At midday on Christmas the Pope again appears on television to deliver his annual “urbi et orbi” message to “the city and the world.”

 Everyone saves room for the special dolci (sweets).
-Many were created by nuns who prepared special types of sweets as gifts for prominent clergymen and noble families.
+Many of the original recipes were created by nuns who prepared special types of sweets as gifts for prominent clergymen and noble families.
 They include:

-*cartellate -- curly ribbons of dough that symbolize the sheets on which baby Jesus lay
+*cartellate -- curly ribbons of dough that symbolize the sheets on which the baby Jesus lay

 *calzoncelli -- the pillows for his head

 *latte di mandorla -- Virgin’s milk

 *calzone di San Leonardo -- trousers of St. Leonard, which represent the cradle.